pydicom/pynetdicom/docs/user/events.rst

 Notification events are those events for which the event handler doesn't need to return or yield anything (i.e. the user is *notified* some event has occurred).
-Notification events can have multiple handlers bound to each event and any exceptions raised by any bound handlers are caught and the exception message logged instead.
+Each notification events can have multiple handlers bound to it and any exceptions raised by the handlers are caught and the exception message logged instead.
 The table below lists the available notification events.